Pavin Smith Player Props: Diamondbacks vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 25th in MLB with a collective 8.2 strikeouts per nine innings.
+- The Tigers pitching staff is 25th in the league with a collective 8.2 strikeouts per nine innings.

-- The Tigers' 4.43 team ERA ranks 21st across all MLB pitching staffs.
+- The Tigers have a 4.51 team ERA that ranks 21st across all league pitching staffs.

-- The Tigers rank 18th in baseball in home runs allowed (72 total, 1.2 per game).
+- Tigers pitchers combine to surrender 74 total home runs at a rate of 1.2 per game (to rank 18th in baseball).

-- Lorenzen gets the start for the Tigers, his 10th of the season.
-He is 2-2 with a 3.21 ERA and 41 strikeouts through 53 1/3 innings pitched.
+- Boyd (3-4) gets the starting nod for the Tigers in his 12th start of the season.
+He has a 5.57 ERA in 53 1/3 innings pitched, with 53 strikeouts.

-- The righty last appeared on Saturday against the Chicago White Sox, when he tossed seven innings, allowing one earned run while giving up two hits.
+- His most recent appearance was on Sunday against the Chicago White Sox, when the left-hander threw five innings, surrendering one earned run while allowing three hits.

-- The 31-year-old has a 3.21 ERA and 6.9 strikeouts per nine innings in nine games this season, while allowing a batting average of .211 to his opponents.
+- The 32-year-old has an ERA of 5.57, with 8.9 strikeouts per nine innings, in 11 games this season.
+Opponents have a .242 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.